 Focus on sustainable procurement

-GIZ’s Procurement and Contracting Division is responsible for procuring services, materials and equipment cost-effectively and in line with the requirements of the commission and contract award legislation; it is also responsible for making financing arrangements.
+Our Procurement and Contracting Division is responsible for procuring services, materials and equipment cost-effectively and in line with the requirements of the commission and contract award legislation; it is also responsible for entering into financing arrangements.
 In addition, it organises relevant training for staff and develops guidelines, formats, and Processes and Rules (P+R).
 For a number of years now, the division has had its own team of sustainable procurement experts.
-With support from the Sustainability Office, the team checks sustainability aspects in major tenders and plays a key role in raising awareness of the issue among colleagues.
+With support from the Sustainability Office, the team drives forward sustainable procurement measures and plays a key role in raising awareness of the issue among colleagues.

-We have made significant progress in recent years in terms of raising awareness.
-Since 2019, all staff in the Procurement and Contracting Division have been trained in sustainable procurement, for example.
-We have also delivered two training courses on sustainable procurement, each lasting several days, to procurement officers from the projects and country offices.
-Staff were able to exchange information on the topic and learn from one another at workshops in Addis Ababa and Bangkok.
+We have also made significant progress in raising awareness in recent years.
+Since 2019, all staff in the Procurement and Contracting Division have been trained in sustainable procurement.
+And we organised training courses on sustainable procurement for the procurement officers from the projects and country offices.
+In 2019 we held workshops in Addis Ababa and Bangkok and in 2020 we offered digital training courses for heads of finance and administration.
 There are plans to run similar courses regularly in future.

-We have also developed the Guide for Practicing corporate Sustainability (GPS), an online course for our service providers.
-It allows them to learn about corporate sustainability management at GIZ and gives them ideas for their own corporate sustainability activities.
-Service providers are requested to complete the GPS in the invitation to tender.
+We have also revised the online training course entitled Guide for Practicing corporate Sustainability (GPS) for our service providers with a view to giving them some ideas about their own corporate sustainability.
+In invitations to tender, service providers are requested to complete the GPS.
 They are then issued with a certificate.

-These achievements and an overview of our other goals and plans as a company are published regularly in our Sustainable Procurement Report.
-In the report, we provide information about the standards and quality seals we are currently employing in our procurement of products and services.
+These achievements and an overview of our other goals and plans as a company in this area are published in our biennial Sustainable Procurement Report.
+In the report, we provide information about the standards and seals of quality we use when procuring products and services.